Teyras/MT/text/chapters/130_evaluation.md

 with as little as two workers measuring in parallel.
 In `isolate` (`I`) on the bare metal, in Docker with `isolate` (`D+I`) and in VirtualBox (`V` and `V+I`), the stability of measurements seems similar in the cases with one and two parallel workers.
 A noticeable decay appears with four workers.
+These trends are illustrated by Figure \ref{isolation comparison}.

-Third, the previous two trends are more prominent in measurements of memory-bound workloads than in those of CPU-bound workloads.
+Third, the instability related to a higher degree of parallelism seems more prominent in measurements of memory-bound workloads than in those of CPU-bound workloads.
 This could however be a coincidence since the CPU-bound workloads take less time per iteration than the memory-bound ones.

-TODO use a graph to show this

 A conclusion follows from our observations: we cannot allow a number of parallel workers that is so high that any of these effects manifests.
 Otherwise, we risk that our measurements will become too unstable.

-TODO wrap up
+In the case of our hardware, it seems that running as little as four workers in parallel might lead to a measurable instability.

 ### Evaluation of Performance Metrics

-TODO illustrate the observations with graphs... somehow (without using up four pages)

-TODO show that page faults don't really happen

 In this section, we try to explain the changes in results of our time measurements caused by using `isolate` and increasing the system load using the data gathered by `perf` (the exact list of counted events can be found in Section \ref{measured-data}).
-With the exception of `page-faults`, the events form pairs of the number of hits and the total number of accesses for a type of cache.
-Therefore, it is natural to also examine the miss ratio for these counters.
+With the exception of `page-faults`, the events form pairs of the number of misses and the total number of accesses for a type of cache.
+Therefore, it is natural to also examine the miss ratio for these counters, which is depicted in Figure \ref{perf-miss-ratios}.

+![The ratios of the number of miss events and number of load/store events for the L1 data cache (L1D) and the last-level cache (LLC), shown as box plots divided by isolation technology and number of parallel workers
+\label{perf-miss-ratios}](img/stability/miss-ratios-combined.tex)

 The miss ratio for L1 data cache loads seems close to zero for every exercise type except `bsearch`.
 However, the absolute number of misses is substantial (in